General

 get_string(string_address: int) -> str

-Get a string from the #Streams heap string table of an assembly.
+Get a string from the #Streams stream of an assembly.
 This includes overlapping strings which are part of other strings, e.g. MyString in ThisIsMyString.

 Parameters: